-A precise of the Anglian Community Enterprise and Colchester Hospital Foundation Trust ‘Infant Feeding Guidelines’ is printed within the ‘Caring for your baby during pregnancy and the first year’ booklet.
+A precise of the Virgin Care and Colchester Hospital Foundation Trust ‘Infant Feeding Guidelines’ is printed within the ‘Caring for your baby during pregnancy and the first year’ booklet.
 A full version is available on request.
 This will advise you of what sort of things you should expect the healthcare provider to be doing to support you.

 Maybe none of your friends or family have breastfed and you are not sure about what to expect for yourself, or about their reactions?
 Or maybe you have heard that breastfeeding may be difficult, or had a hard time breastfeeding your last baby?

-Your midwife and/or 0-19 Services team can answer any concerns you may have.
+Your midwife and/or Healthy Family Team can answer any concerns you may have.
 You may also like to talk to another mum who has experienced breastfeeding – your local Baby Beginnings Breastfeeding Support Group has Peer Supporters you can talk to.
 Peer Supporters are mothers who have breastfed and had training to enable them to support other mothers.
-Ask your midwife or 0-19 Services team for information about when and where your local group meet or drop into your local Children’s Centre for more information.
+Ask your midwife or Healthy Family Team for information about when and where your local group meet or drop into your local Family Hub for more information.

 After birth, skin-to-skin contact is one very simple step that every mother can take to welcome her baby into the world.

 Being born is a tiring time for your baby, and we now know that the best way to help your baby adapt to his new environment is to hold him in skin-to-skin contact.
 No matter how you choose to feed your baby, spending some time in skin-to-skin contact is very beneficial.

 After birth, your baby will be gently dried and then placed on your chest, (it’s fine to have a nappy on your baby, just in case!) and a warm blanket may be placed over you.
 You can then spend some time getting to know them.